Alfresco/acs-deployment/docs/helm/eks-deployment.md

-Create a `ClusterIssuer` resource which will automatically register a new account on LetsEncrypt production directory, generate a private key and be ready to request certificates for any ingress that will contains a reference to it.
+Create a `ClusterIssuer` resource which will automatically register a new account on LetsEncrypt production directory, generate a private key and be ready to request certificates for any ingress that will contains a reference to it:

 ```sh
 kubectl apply -n cert-manager -f - <<EOF